 The reports suggest that the Chinese researchers jointly filed a Patent Cooperation Treaty patent application based on treatment of COVID-19 with Remdesivir, among others.
 Nevertheless, in view of Gilead’s earlier disclosures and publications, these recent developments raise questions about patentability of the WIV and AMMS applications in the U.S., particularly in view of the admissions made by the inventors of the WIV and AMMS subject matter to publish and obtain intellectual property protection.

-Read the full article here (subscription required) as the Intellectual Property group weighs in on the importance of applying IP protection for innovation or click on the link below.
+Read the full article here (subscription required) as the Intellectual Property group weighs in on the importance of applying IP protection for innovation.